allanchan339/allanchan339.github.io/_posts/2023-02-18-Score-Based.md

 ---

 # Introduction
-[Yang et.al ](https://arxiv.org/abs/2011.13456) introduced Score-Based Generative Modeling through Stochastic Differential Equations that can generate high resolution images as diffusion model did.
+[Yang et.al ](https://arxiv.org/abs/1907.05600) introduced Generative Modeling by Estimating Gradients of the Data Distribution that can generate high resolution images as diffusion model did.

 In the following paragraph, we discuss
 1. How to approximate **Score** in image generation